- Corrected exercises: modeling in graphs and trees

 - Corrected exercises about graph theory modeling and tree's problem

-- Corrected exercises: coloring of graphs
+- Corrected exercises: graph modeling and graph coloring

 - Corrected exercises about graph theory modeling and coloring problem